 Personal Care: I have a housekeeper who comes in daily.
 She brings you whatever you need each morning.
 If you want her to go out to get you something she will be happy to do that.

 Food: It’s best to eat vegetarian here because of the refrigeration/electricity issues.
-You can either make your own food or it can be prepared for you each day.
+You can either make your own food or it can be prepared for you.
 Of course, if you want to eat lunch or dinner out, that will be on your own rupee.
-I have an inverter for electricity, but the refrigerator is too heavy a load for the inverter.

 Medical care: If you get sick I have a doctor who will come to your room.
 You will be feeling better in no time at all.
 If you were to develop a serious condition there are many international hospitals, including a world renowned cardiac hospital.
 You can get a travel insurance medical policy to help in case of a major problem.